-In the winter, your furnace and other heating appliances work overtime to keep you warm, which means they use more energy.
-This is especially true during extremely cold temperatures, like what most of Michigan has been experiencing lately – meaning you should expect to see a higher energy bill.
+In the winter, your furnace and other heating appliances work overtime to keep you warm, which means they use more natural gas and electricity.
+This is especially true during extremely cold temperatures.

 - You’re using more energy: When temps are cold, your furnace is working harder to keep you comfortable, and it does this by using more natural gas and electricity.
 Taking hot showers or baths, using your oven or stove to cook warm meals or using space heaters will also increase your energy usage.
 You’ll also use more electricity in the winter because you spend more time indoors and daytime hours are shorter.